Sonnet 567

 Snarled tentacles insidious and grey,

-Pure malice mingled in dread deaths’ despair,
+Pure malice mingles with dread death’s despair,

-Of purpose but to murder or waylay.
+Of purpose bent to murder or betray.

 The duel rages, hours in minutes pass—